Age of Heroes - 3: Establishing Hierarchy, Elbowing the Opposition. Angles, Jutes and Saxons Vie for Overlordship

 A free society?

 It is generally held that the Normans ushered in the feudal divisions of society.
-No so, there were already several levels at which men - both free and beholden - stood amongst their peers.
+Not so, there were already several levels at which men - both free and beholden (serfs) - stood amongst their peers, although not as restricted as under Norman rule.

 From the lowest thrall - slave - upward to the king, a man rarely left his beginnings behind.
 Not until after the time of Wat Tyler in the 'Peasants' Revolt' could a man escape his lot, and even then only by dint of superhuman effort.
 It was easier to become a free man if you lived in the town or city.